hpfem/hermes/doc/src/about-hermes.rst

 User and Developer Documentation
 --------------------------------

-User documentation (tutorial, benchmarks, examples) can be found in the directory 'doc/'.
-Type 'make html' there to build it.
-The HTML pages are then in _build/html.
+This user documentation can be found in the directory doc/.
+Type "make html" there to build it.
+The HTML pages can then be displayed by typing "firefox _build/html", "chromium-browser _build/html" or similar.

-In the following paragraph, you can replace "2d" with "3d" or "1d" to obtain links for Hermes3D and Hermes1D, respectively.

 To compile the C++ reference manual for Hermes2D, go to 'hermes2d/doc.cpp/'.
-There type 'doxygen hermes2d.lib-real.doxyfile' to build references for the real version, or 'doxygen hermes2d.lib-cplx.doxyfile' to build refs for the complex version.
-The HTML files are then in 'h2d-real/html/index.html' and 'h2d-cplx/html/index.html', respectively.
+There type "doxygen hermes2d.lib-real.doxyfile" to build references for the real version, or "doxygen hermes2d.lib-cplx.doxyfile" to build refs for the complex version.
+The HTML files are then in "h2d-real/html/index.html" and "h2d-cplx/html/index.html", respectively.
 The Doxygen documentation for the real and complex version is also available online at http://hpfem.org/hermes2d/doc.cpp/h2d-real/html/index.html and http://hpfem.org/hermes2d/doc.cpp/h2d-cplx/html/index.html, respectively.